OpenDSA/OpenDSA/Doc/source/ModAuthor.rst

 being sure to specify a configuration file (sample of which can be found in ``OpenDSA/config``.
 Sample books can be compiled using ``OpenDSA/Makefile``.
-A sample command (run from the OpenDSA toplevel directory) looks like: ``python tools/configure.py config/OpenDSA.json``.
+If the python virtual environment is already active, a sample command (run from the OpenDSA toplevel directory) looks like:
+``python tools/configure.py config/OpenDSA.json``.

 A number of special directives have been created, which are documented in :ref:`OpenDSA ReST Extensions <ODSAExtensions>`.